DeviPriyaRajeswariKotagiri/test/README.md

 ## 6. Logging

- This section should have critical logging messages that can be used to understand the health of this component or aid in the debugging of the component
+Java Logging API is provided by Simple Logging Facade(SLF4J) This section should have critical logging messages that can be used to understand the health of this component or aid in the debugging of the component

 *[Logging Standard](https://wawaappdev.atlassian.net/wiki/spaces/ENTERPRISE/pages/337412190/ST9.1-+Logging+Standard)*